Philosophy

 Teaching Assistant, Institute for Society and Genetics, January – March 2019

-Professors: Terence Keel and Aaron Panofsky
+Instructors of Record: Terence Keel and Aaron Panofsky

 Required upper division course for Human Biology and Society majors at UCLA.
 The course explores biological/genetic explanations of human diversity and compares them with anthropological and sociological understandings of race as a social construction.
 I taught three discussion sections with 20 students each.
 I held one-on-one and group meetings with students throughout academic term (3 hours per week).